EMPATHY WITH PLANTS

 I'm sure to google for "function of flowers" and "how do plants breathe" sometime – but i always find it useful to spend a bit of time just empathising and using imagination before i go to the scientific explanations.

-Plants obviously breathe out because they have a scent, and they breathe in because there's a difference between daffodils growing at the side of the road and at the side of a field full of cow shit.
+Plants obviously breathe out because they have a scent, and they breathe in because there's a difference between daffodils growing at the side of the road, and in a field full of cow shit.
 But I wonder if plants breathe in and out at the same time, or if the shadow side breathes in while the sunny side breathes out...?... whatever, it's a lovely thing to think about... !

 Please continue with Experiments and Combinations